errataca/errataca.com/index.md

 #### Opening Up, (⭐️⭐️⭐️⭐️?) - Tristan Taormino
 Good for couples opening up, G and I read this one 10 years ago when we first started.
 I don't remember much of it but apparently it worked.
 Need to read it again in order to give it a real rating.

+#### Open - an uncensored memoir of love, liberation, and non-monogamy, (⭐️⭐️⭐️⭐️) - Rachel Krantz
+"A how-not-to manual as much as a how-to".
+A memoir by a woman in an unhealthy nonmonogamous relationship.
+Excellent writing, occasionally steamy.
+Talks about dom/sub, abuse, swingers, eating disorders, and more.
+Very real - and a solid resource on identifying abusive traits in relationships.

 ### Books not about Polyam

 But I like them anyway and they've helped inform my Polyam journey